bkil/freedom-fighters/en/article/twtxt-yarn-social.md

 * In case when the post includes a mention (especially if it starts with a mention), the most recent post of the mentioned user before that point in time could be searched for
 * The previous or the next message of the mentioned user may include a thread reference
 * Citation may be detected to find a recent message that contains the text
+* If a post that is not a reply contains hashtag labels, it should start a new thread (appearing in the respective topic partition of #forums )
 * See #federated_message_identifiers #threads

 ## Hosted account state